-\begin{itemize} \item When applying the \textsc{Reduce} operation generates an intent constituent (according to the last non-terminal label pushed to the stack), it is permissible only if there are no intent nodes among the affected $k-1$ items (since the first child $e_k$ already complies with the TOP formalism as checked during the application of the \textsc{Non-Terminal-}\textit{L} transition). \item When using the \textsc{Reduce} transition produces a slot constituent, it is allowed only if there are no other slots nodes within the $k-1$ elements that will be popped by this operation.
-This condition also includes the case where the first child node $e_k$ of the future slot constituent is an intent and, since the \textsc{Shift} transition is not permissible under those circumstances, only the \textsc{Reduce} action will be allowed to build a slot with a single intent. \end{itemize}
+\item When the \textsc{Reduce} transition produces a slot constituent, it is allowed only if there are no other slot nodes within the preceding $k-1$ elements that will be removed by this operation.
+This condition also encompasses scenarios where the initial child node $e_k$ of the upcoming slot constituent is an intent and, since the \textsc{Shift} transition is not permitted under such circumstances, only the \textsc{Reduce} action can construct a slot with a single intent.

-\item Finally, as in the bottom-up strategy, a \textsc{Finish} action is used to terminate the parsing process.
-It can only be applied if the stack has a single intent constituent as item and the buffer is empty.